klauer/epics-sumo-mirror/doc/examples.rst

 The scan file is now converted to a dependency database and a scan database like this::

-  sumo db -U "r\"^/srv/csr/Epics\",r\"rcsadm@aragon.acc.bessy.de:/opt/Epics\"" --db database/DEPS.DB --scandb database/SCAN.DB convert scan/SCAN
+  sumo db -U "r\"^/srv/csr/Epics\",r\"rcsadm@aragon.acc.bessy.de:/opt/Epics\"" --dbdir database --scandb database/SCAN.DB convert scan/SCAN

 We have to set a weight factor for our BESSYRULES module, this ensures that this module always comes first in generated RELEASE files::

-  sumo db --db database/DEPS.DB weight -- -1 BESSYRULES
+  sumo db --dbdir database weight -- -1 BESSYRULES

 Create the sumo configuration file
 ++++++++++++++++++++++++++++++++++

 We create a sumo configuration file with this command::

-  sumo makeconfig sumo.config --builddir $SUMODIR/build --db $SUMODIR/database/DEPS.DB --scandb $SUMODIR/database/SCAN.DB
+  sumo makeconfig sumo.config --builddir $SUMODIR/build --dbdir $SUMODIR/database --scandb $SUMODIR/database/SCAN.DB

 Using sumo for the first time
 -----------------------------